johnpolakow/Blackbox_Calibration/README.md

 # Blackbox_Calibration

-This program runs on the Relay Calibration Box (on a Raspberry Pi).
+This application is used to calibrate the Raspberry Pi based DAQ, which datalogs metrics for coolers.
+This application runs on Raspberry Pi, which is used to control relays, test equipment, and the Raspberry Pi being calibrated.
+The Raspberry Pi this application runs on is housed inside a 'Calibration Relay Box', which multiplexes different signals to the meters to be tested.
+A diagram of the setup:

 This program performs the following tasks: searches local Ethernet network for attached Raspberry Pis to calibrate connects to and controls the following test equipment
   - HP34401A x 2